Helsinki Olympic Stadium

-The Helsinki Olympic Stadium (Helsingin Olympiastadion; Helsingfors Olympiastadion), located in the Töölö district about 2.3 km from the centre of the Finnish capital Helsinki, is the largest stadium in the country, nowadays mainly used for hosting sports events and big concerts.
+The Helsinki Olympic Stadium (Helsingin Olympiastadion; Helsingfors Olympiastadion), located in the Töölö district about 2.3 km from the centre of the Finnish capital Helsinki, is the largest stadium in the country.
 The stadium is best known for being the centre of activities in the 1952 Summer Olympics.
 During those games, it hosted athletics, equestrian show jumping, and the football finals.

-The stadium was also the venue for the first Bandy World Championship in 1957, the first and 10th World Athletics Championships, in 1983 and 2005.
+The stadium was also the venue for the first Bandy World Championship in 1957, the first and tenth World Athletics Championships, in 1983 and 2005.
 It hosted the European Athletics Championships in 1971, 1994 and 2012.
 It is also the home stadium of the Finland national football team.

-The stadium reopened in August 2020 after 4 years of renovation.
+The stadium reopened in August 2020 after four years of renovation.

 History

 The Olympic Stadium was designed by the architects Yrjö Lindegren and Toivo Jäntti.
 The Olympic stadium, known as an icon of functionalist style of architecture, was featured in the Architectural Digest as one of the best examples of Olympic architecture.
 Yrjö Lindgren later became himself an Olympic medallist when he received the gold medal for architecture at the 1948 Olympics in London.

 Construction of the Olympic Stadium began in 1934 and it was completed in 1938, with the intent to host the 1940 Summer Olympics, which were moved from Tokyo to Helsinki before being cancelled due to World War II.
 It hosted the 1952 Summer Olympics over a decade later instead.
 The stadium was also to be the main venue for the cancelled 1943 Workers' Summer Olympiad.

 It was the venue for the first ever Bandy World Championship in 1957.